thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 }
 ```

-Corresponding configuration properties and their description is listed in the table below.
+Corresponding configuration properties and their description are listed in the table below.

 | Property | Description | Mandatory | Example |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|------------------------------------------------------------------------|